 In 2008, The Denan Project bought a tractor and plowing implements to use in the greater Denan area.
 We sent a local driver and assistant to the capital, Addis Ababa, to receive training in the tractor’s operation and maintenance.
 Prior to this, even though the people had animals, all plowing was done by hand.

 Five representative villagers from Denan and each of the surrounding villages were sent in 2007 to the district capital of Gode to receive five days of training in new agricultural techniques and in the use of new, drought-resistant seeds.
 With the training and the use of the tractor, crop yield has almost doubled on a per-plot basis.

 Female genital mutilation was commonly practiced in the Denan area on young girls, usually around the age of nine.
 Local women who were not trained in any medical procedures carried out the practice with no anesthetic, under unsanitary conditions, using razor blades or scissors.
 The young girls were often stitched up with thorns, and complications frequently resulted.
-We support a program to put a halt to this custom.
+We support a program funded by an outside organization to put a halt to this custom.
 Medical personnel as well as local religious figures are used to point out that it is a cultural rather than religious practice that has evolved over time and that it is dangerous to the young girls’ health.
 Just as many men as women have attended the classes, and the result has been a reduction of almost 80% in this practice in the greater Denan area.
 Today, when the Elders hear of those committing this practice, they chase the offenders into the bush.